* Applications are CLOSED*

 This scholarship of up to $500 is intended to support volunteers working in palliative care by helping to broaden their knowledge.
 We will award a minimum of two scholarships each year.

 There are many different courses and conferences out there.
-Some ideas include:
+Some eligible ideas include:

-- 18th Annual Mary O’Connor Palliative and Hospice Care Conference, Wednesday May 9, 2018, Calgary
+- Mary O’Connor Palliative and Hospice Care Conference, May, Calgary

 - St Elizabeth Online Training Course – Over a series of five modules, this course will provide learners the opportunity to learn about selected principles of palliative and end-of-life care to clients and their families.
 Using a holistic framework to understand the dying process, learners will explore concepts about life-threatening illness from advance care planning to the last hours of life and through to death, grief and bereavement.
 Learners will consider how to provide care that is culturally relevant and honors the choices, traditions, and values of the dying person and their family.